otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 OTRv4 Prekey Server provides an specification for OTRv4 [\[1\]](#references)
 protocol when it needs an untrusted central server to store prekey messages.

+## Overview

-In order to perform a non-interactive DAKE the user who wants to initiate the conversation needs to obtain prekey messages from a prekey server.
+In order to perform offline conversations, OTRv4 specification defines a non-interactive DAKE (manly, XZDH).
+This DAKE begins when a party that wants to initiate an offline conversation asks an untrusted prekey server for prekey messages.
+These prekey messages have previously been stored in the prekey server by another party.

-This document aims to describe how the prekey server can be used to securely publish and retrieve already published prekey messages.
+This document aims to describe how the prekey server can be used to securely publish, store and retrieve prekey messages.

 This server should be considered untrusted.
 This means that a malicious server could cause communication between parties to fail (e.g. by refusing to deliver